 One solution to getting the computer quieter is replacing the cheap case fans and CPU fans your computer comes pre-installed with and installing quieter fans.
 The amount of noise a fan emits is measured in dBA; for example, a fan with 21.8 dBA is going to be much louder than a 19.0 or 12.0 dBA.

-Tip: If the computer has the available space, installing a bigger fan will move more air with slower speeds making the noise level lower.
+If the computer has the available space, installing a bigger fan moves more air with slower speeds making the noise level lower.
 There are also fans available that adjust their speed according to the heat, which means if the computer is not hot it will lower the speed of the fan making the computer quieter.

 A computer's power supply also includes a fan and is usually another major cause of noise in your computer.
-If your power supply has a power switch on it, you can determine how much noise your power supply generates by disconnecting it from the motherboard and turning it on.
+If your power supply has a power switch on it, you can determine how much noise your power supply generates by disconnecting it from the motherboard and turning it on by itself.

 Otherwise, you may want to consider purchasing a new power supply with a low dBA, there are even fanless desktop power supplies available that have a dBA of 0.

-Some computer hard drives can be real loud, usually it's easy to identify a noisy hard drive by listening to the noise level as information is accessed off the hard drive.
+Some computer hard drives can be real loud, you can identify a noisy hard drive by listening to the noise level as information is accessed off the hard drive.
 For example, if the computer is noisy as it boots up this is a good indication of a noisy hard drive.

-Some hard drives can also be consistently noisy, causing a steady noise while the computer is on.
-You can identify the hard drives noise volume by temporarily disconnecting the hard drive and turning on the computer.
+Some hard drives can also be consistently noisy, causing a steady noise while the computer has power.
+You can identify the hard drive's noise volume by temporarily disconnecting the hard drive and turning on the computer.

 If you want to lower the noise volume of a hard drive but do not want to replace the hard drive, enclosing the hard drive in an enclosed case or removable case can make it quieter.
 However, keep in mind that many of the hard drive cases also have fans of their own that can increase the noise of the computer.
 Alternatively, you could purchase a new hard drive and replace it with the old one.